XHCMM-FM

 XHCMM-FM is a radio station on 95.5 FM in Coalcomán, Michoacán, Mexico, broadcasting from atop Cerro El Mono.
 It serves as a rimshot into the Colima City, Colima, radio market.
-It is owned by Homero Bautista Duarte and is known as Adictiva Radio.
+It is owned by Homero Bautista Duarte and carries the Ke Buena national format from Radiopolis.

 History

 XECMM-AM received its concession on February 11, 1994.
 It was owned by Francisco Bautista Valencia until 2001.
 Until taking on the Ke Buena format in 2017, XHCMM was known as Stereo Mass.
-The station shed the franchised format in August 2018.
+The station shed the franchised format in August 2018 but returned to the Ke Buena fold in December 2023.